Great Barrier Reef Day Trips Snorkeling & Diving Information

 What’s the Best time of the Year to Visit the Great Barrier Reef?

-The Winter months are also known as the Cairns tourism season, Why?
+The Winter months are generally the best time of the year to visit Cairns.
+Also known as the Cairns tourism season, Why?
 These are the main school holiday periods in Australia, North America, Europe and the UK.
-Also if you prefer warm, tropical waters, Cairns is always sunny with blue skies and great ocean conditions especially during the winter months.
+Also if you prefer warm, tropical waters, Cairns is always sunny with blue skies and great ocean conditions, especially during the Winter months.

 Great Barrier Reef tours, Should You try Scuba Diving or Just Snorkeling?